Dead Girls (novel)

 Dead Girls is a science fiction novel by British author Richard Calder, first published in the UK in 1992 (HarperCollins) and 1995 in the US (St Martin's Press).
 It was his début novel.

+Dead Girls tells the tale of a virus that turns pubescent girls into vampiric gynoid dolls called Lilim, and the doomed love affair between 15-year-old Ignatz Zwakh and a Lilim assassin called Primavera.
 The novel is the first in Calders 'Dead' trilogy, and is followed by the novels Dead Boys and Dead Things.

 Background

 The novel was written in 1990, soon after Richard Calder had taken up residence in Thailand.
-He was living in Nongkhai, a small town on the Mekong River, overlooking Laos.
+He was living in Nong Khai, a small town on the Mekong overlooking Laos.
 He was also making frequent trips to Bangkok.
-Nongkhai, Bangkok and London are the story's most important locales.

-Dead Girls is a science fiction novel set in the year 2071 telling the tale of a virus that turns pubescent girls into vampiric gynoid dolls called Lilim, and the doomed love affair between 15-year-old Ignatz Zwakh and a Lilim assassin called Primavera.

-The idea for the quantum clockwork Cartier dolls comes from the story of Coppellia, a mechanical doll in one of the Tales from Hoffmann.
+The idea for the quantum clockwork Cartier dolls comes from the story of Coppélia, a mechanical doll in one of The Tales of Hoffmann.
 Richard Calder cites Jacques Offenbach's opera version of the tale in which Hoffmann falls in love with Olympia as being particularly influential.